EleftheriaEkatommati/Software-Development-for-Algorithmic-Problems/Readme.md

 - Ensure to set executable permissions for initial dimension programs using `chmod +x`.
 - Input files should be in .txt format with appropriate dimensions.

-## Contact
-For any queries, please contact the project maintainers.